francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 Events:       <none>
 ```

+K3s uses Traefik Proxy as its default Ingress Controller, but other setups may use NGINX or other popular proxy options.
+Adjust references to the ingress class in the Kubernetes manifests as needed, replacing `traefik` with `nginx` or otherwise.

 ### 2.1.
 Declare the Ingress

-Declare the namespace in a manifest file:
+Declare the ingress in a manifest file:

 ```yaml
 # github.com/francoposa/learn-infra-ops/blob/main/kubernetes/traefik/whoami/manifests/ingress.yaml